catcstevens/Terminal-app/software_dev_plan.md

 2. Control Structure/ loops

-After getsing the users name this application enters an _until_ loop with a local variable.
+After getsing the user's name this application enters an _until_ loop with a local variable.
 The user can input true/ false / quit.
 If the user inputs true it will enter an if/else, output a message or image and return to the beginning of the loop.
 If the user enters false the appliaction will output a quote, then return to the beginning of the loop.
 Inputting quit will exit from the loop.

-There will be moving images that us a _while_ loop to loop through multiple static images to make an animation.
+There will be moving images that use a _while_ loop to loop through multiple static images to make an animation.
 This will use a local variable that incrmentally increases as it goes through the loop.

 3. Error Handling

 All of the applications code will be in _begin_ , _rescue_ , _end_, in case of errors.
-If an error occurs it will `say "Don't Panic"`, it will also print the message in case the users sound is muted.
+If an error occurs it will `say "Don't Panic"`, it will also print the message in case the user's sound is muted.

 # User Interaction and Development